John Ross Taylor: Western Guard

 Taylor was a founding member of the white supremacist political party, the Western Guard.
 He ran for Toronto City Council in the 1972 municipal election as a candidate for the Western Guard placing last in Ward 11.
 In 1973, he was the party's candidate in a provincial by-election in the Toronto riding of St. George where he came in sixth and last place with 83 votes (0.4% of the popular vote).

 In the 1974 federal election, he was the Western Guard's candidate for the House of Commons of Canada in the riding of Davenport and described himself during an all candidates meeting as "a racist and a fascist".
 As the Western Guard was not a registered federal political party, he was officially an Independent candidate.
 Taylor received 102 votes (0.69% of the popular vote), placing fourth in a field of six candidates.

-From 1970 to 1977, Taylor was again involved with the Social Credit Association of Ontario as a result of a takeover of the party by Paul Fromm and the Western Guard.
+From 1970 to 1977, Taylor was once more involved with the Social Credit Association of Ontario as a result of a takeover of the party by Paul Fromm and the Western Guard.
 In 1972, the Social Credit Party of Canada declared membership in the Western Guard "incompatible" with membership in Social Credit had the provincial association put into trusteeship and Taylor, Fromm and their supporters were expelled though Taylor continued to lead a splinter group that claimed to be the Social Credit party until 1977.

 Canadian Human Rights Commission and imprisonment

 In 1976, as a result of Don Andrews' conviction for hate crimes, he became leader of the Western Guard, renaming it the Western Guard Party.
 He also established ties to the Ku Klux Klan and attended the International Patriotic Conference held by David Duke that year.
 In the 1980s, Taylor was twice found in contempt of court for refusing to comply with a 1979 order by the Canadian Human Rights Tribunal to end his recorded "White Power" messages on the Western Guard Party's phone line.
-He was imprisoned from October 1981 to March 1982, and again later in the decade for violating the Canadian Human Rights Act.
+He was fined $5,000 and imprisoned from October 17, 1981, to March 19, 1982, and once more later in the decade for violating the Canadian Human Rights Act.
 In 1990, the Supreme Court of Canada upheld the ruling against Taylor, in the landmark case R v Taylor.
+However, he did not have to return to prison.